Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

-Nevertheless, it is not suitable for every woman and every situation in life.
+Nevertheless, it is unsuitable for every woman and every situation in life.
 That is why, for example, pregnant women should not do intermittent fasting.

 The main practical advantage of intermittent fasting is flexibility.
 Although there are standardized intermittent fasting plans, you can adapt them to your unique everyday life.

-Moreover, you can always spontaneously skip a meal since fasting does not require any preparation.
+Moreover, you can always spontaneously skip a meal since fasting requires no preparation.